 - Eye Scream: A recurrent theme.

-- In Which a Trope Is Described: Used in the novels Stardust and Anansi Boys, and also the Sandman story arcs Season of Mists and Brief Lives.
+- In Which a Trope Is Described: Used in the novels Stardust and Anansi Boys, the Sandman story arcs Season of Mists and Brief Lives. even the occasional Tweet.

 - Light Is Not Good: Several works have villainous angels, and other similar subverted tropes.

 - Reference Overdosed: For more information click here.

 - Surreal Horror: This cannot be stressed enough.
 The guy made buttons scary, for crying out loud.
 And, that's among the least of the screwy, nightmare, weirdly juxtapositioned tomfoolery he pulls on you.
 It's almost a relief when you get to see it upfront and in-your-face in such places as Delirium's realm, rather than sneaking up to randomly grab you from "normal" environments... like say, in Neverwhere.
 Or American Gods.
 Or anything else.